Reyn

 Sharp boundaries.

 Each component has one job.
-Agents don't know about Phases.
-Phases don't know about Skills.
+Agents don't know how a Skill's instructions are written.
 The OS is the only layer that touches all of them — and it never embeds skill-specific logic.

 Agent